MESSELMIyahya/NoorJs/docs/doc.md

 In this code the `onMount` method will be called after the `onInit` method because the `onMount` method will be called once after the initial render.

-**WHEN-TO-USE** `onMount` method is the best method for interacting with the DOM and DOM action methods like `click`,`scroll`... because it gets called directly after initial render and you can also use it for data fetching.
+**WHEN TO USE** `onMount` method is the best method for interacting with the DOM and DOM action methods like `click`,`scroll`... because it gets called directly after initial render and you can also use it for data fetching.

 **HINT** : This method is added by the `element` plug.